+Chambers copies.
+Consistent with General Order 78, the Court does not require chambers copies, unless such copies are specifically requested for a matter.
 Chambers copies of joint discovery dispute letters, motion papers filed pursuant to Civil L.R.
 7-2, opposition papers filed pursuant to Civil L.R.
-7-3 and reply papers filed pursuant to Civil L.R.
+7-3, and reply papers filed pursuant to Civil L.R.
 7-3 should be delivered to the Clerk’s Office no later than the close of the next court day following the day that the paper was electronically filed.
 Chambers copies must be double-sided and 3-hole punched along the left margin of the paper.
 Such copies must be marked with the notation “Chambers Copy” and submitted to the Clerk’s Office in an envelope marked with the case name, case number, and the words “Magistrate Judge DeMarchi Chambers Copies.”

 Delivery AddressRobert F. Peckham Federal Building